yandex-cloud/docs/en/solutions/web/dns-load-balancer.md

      ---

-   The `pdns.conf` file is as follows:
+   The `pdns.conf` file has the format:

    ```
    # Polaris specific PDNS configuration